NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 2. Fetch and install the UCX package for your OS and CUDA version [UCX 1.10.1](https://github.com/openucx/ucx/releases/tag/v1.10.1).

-   UCX versions 1.10.1 requires the user to install `libnuma1`.
    RDMA packages have extra requirements that should be satisfied by MLNX_OFED.

    ---
    **NOTE:**